Bolboa/Image-Repo/README.md

 ## Constraint
 According to AWS documentation for **S3**:
+>Individual Amazon S3 objects can range in size from a minimum of 0 bytes to a maximum of 5 terabytes.
+The largest object that can be uploaded in a single PUT is 5 gigabytes.

 > <b>Upload objects in parts—</b>Using the multipart upload API, you can upload
 > large objects, up to 5 TB.
 >